KevinValias/411_wk5_day2_mapdispatchtoprops/README.md

 * Now, let's create an `action creator` called "addCar" that takes one parameter called "car".
 Have it return an object who's type is "ADD_CAR" and it's value is the car parameter.

 * Now we need to go to our `reducers.js` file and update the "cars" reducer.
 First, give it a second paramter called "action".
 This will represent whichever action is passed in on dispatch.
-No it's time to change this function and give it a switch statement.
+Now it's time to change this function and give it a switch statement.
 You can reference prior material for this but ultimately we want to switch on `(action.type)`, provide a case for `ADD_CAR` that returns a copy of the state array plus the new car (`[ ...state, action.value]`) and handle the default case that simply returns the state.

 * We will be dispatching this action from the `AddCar` component so let's go look at that now.
 Notice there is a form that is collecting the input data.
 It happens in a dialog box that appears when you click the "Add Car" button on the dashboard page.